 Dr. Mansur Hasib CISSP, PMP, CPHIMS is the Program Chair, Cybersecurity Technology at The Graduate School, University of Maryland University College.
-He will be presenting at the upcoming Life Science Data Privacy Governance & GDPR Alignment on July 26-27 in Philadelphia, PA.
 Looking to better understand cybersecurity and privacy topics?
 Read more below.

 What inspires your passion for data privacy?